Sanway-Byfleet Flood Alleviation Scheme

 • analyse and interpret it to help meet our objectives and obligations;

-• communicate information to you about engagement opportunities, events and other initiatives; and
+• communicate information to you about our engagement opportunities, events and other initiatives; and

 • respond to enquiries and otherwise engage with stakeholders.